darius/toot/README.md

 Programming Languages](http://www.eopl3.com/), first edition; I think the latest edition dropped it, though it still has a lot to say about transforming programs in stages.

+## Running the code

+This uses [Parson](https://github.com/darius/parson) for parsing.
+Install it first by cloning its repo, `cd`ing into it, and running `python setup.py install`.